Using the ThinLinc desktop customizer¶

 for root, or in some cases only for specific desktop environments.
 On

-SuSE, there is also a X-SuSE-Unimportant
+SUSE, there is also a X-SuSE-Unimportant

 parameter in some